 A graduate of Florida A&M University and Case Western Reserve University Weatherhead School of Management, Hermione is based in New Orleans.

-Hermione serves as board chair for the Black Innovation Alliance, a board member for the Foundation for Science and Mathematics Education, and on the executive committee of the New Orleans chapter of The Links, Inc.
+Hermione serves as board chair for both the Black Innovation Alliance and for the Foundation for Science and Mathematics Education.
+She is a member of the New Orleans chapter of The Links, Inc.

-Hermione serves as a Success Partner to The Beacon, Mississippi Today and Verite.
+Hermione serves as a Success Partner to The Beacon.

 Success Partners provide close support to grantees over the course of their grant and serve as their advisor and main liaison to the American Journalism Project.